Drive thru Digital Menu Boards: How They Work

-An outdoor menu board has certain specific operational requirements, which we explore below.
+A drive-thru digital menu board for restaurants has certain specific operational requirements, which we explore below.
 The equipment must be designed specifically for outdoor use.
-The distance between customers and the digital menu is greater and the exposure time shorter compared with indoors, given the nature of ordering from a vehicle.
+The distance between customers and the digital menu is greater and the exposure time is shorter compared with indoors, given the nature of ordering from a vehicle.

-What re the specific features of an outdoor menu board?
+What are the specific features of an outdoor menu board?

 The displaying of content on screens is often linked to a motion detector in the ground, which restarts the content shown on the outdoor menu board when a new vehicle arrives.
 For users with ecological concerns, the screens are only illuminated if a vehicle is detected.